 The Apostles focuses on leading New Testament personalities—real people who practiced their belief in the difficult world of the Roman Empire while setting an example for 21st-century readers who want to emulate their faith.

-In this series, Vision examines the life and times of Jesus Christ by weaving the four Gospel accounts into a single compelling story—a story that will at times surprise you and probably change your perceptions of original Christianity.
+In this series, Vision examines the life and times of Jesus Christ by weaving the four Gospel accounts into a single compelling story—a story that will at times surprise you and probably change your perceptions.

 Ideas can be powerful.
 If they are good, we all benefit; but bad ideas can have disastrous effects.
 In this series Vision looks at six prominent ideas of our time—concepts that animate our thinking and the language we all use.
 Yet each one is fundamentally flawed.